Lukter/adsb-ghost/README.md

 1. Use tx project in simulation environment and set a source block in the end of the system.
 This way you can see how data is processed.
 2. Use rx project with RTL SDR and wait real airplanes send ADS-B packets.

-## ADS-B GHOST
-This project consists in the implementation of a ghost aircraft, simulating a real one.
-This aircraft use an ADS-B (Automatic dependent surveillance-broadcast).

-### ADS-B encoder features
-1. The ADS-B encoder is a WIP (work in progress) package to encode ADS-B frames.
-2. This package encode aircraft ID messages and WIP aircraft position.

-### ADS-B decoder features
-1. The features of this package can be seen at https://github.com/junzis/pyModeS

-### ADS-B ghost features
-1.
-2.

-### CRC calculator features
-1. CRC (Cyclic redundancy check) file is used to calculate CRC to frames.

-### Ghost aircraft features
-1.
-2.

-###Util package features
-1. This package implements some common functions like hex2bin, bin2int, hex2int, crc, gray2int.

-## Notes

-### General
-1.
-2.

-### ADS-B encoder
-1.
-2.